-Food games are fun and creative—especially when they’re messy.
-We’ve picked our top 10 messy youth group games that involve food.
-Now you can ensure you play the games that will cause the most mess and make the most fun!
+Messy youth group games are always a hit with teens.
+Food games are fun and creative—especially when they’re nasty.
+We picked our top 10 messy youth games that involve food.
+Now you can ensure you play the games that will cause a nasty mess and make the most fun!

 We’ve judged our favorite messy youth group games in several ways:

 - How long does it last, compared to how long it takes to set up? (payoff)

 - Is it different from the norm? (creativity)